jnes92/udemy-games-godot/README.md

 * change main scene under project-settings -> run
 * godot´s coordinate system starts at the top left with 0,0
 	* to go 1 unit up its Vector2(0, -1)

+### 328: Cleaning up - Player Code

+* elegant code
+	* easy readable for human
+	* one script should ony be responsible for one thing